 Following the dedication at the Center, the Chapel was blessed by Archbishop Hallinan.
 Bishop Bernardin, Fr.
 Malone (chaplain), Fr.
 John Mulroy, Fr.
 Walter Donovan (later Monsignor Donovan, for whom the local high school is named), Fr.
 Cronan Kelly (former chaplain) and Fr.
 Finian F. Kerwin, Provincial of the Franciscan Fathers of Holy Name Province in New York, concelebrated Mass.
 Thus the commitment of the Franciscan Friars to the Catholic Center at the University of Georgia was confirmed by the dedication of the new Chapel and Center in 1967.

-After the 62nd year of spiritual direction and leadership by Franciscan Friars of Holy Name Province at the Catholic Center at UGA, our center transitioned to Archiocesan priests in July 2020.
-We are joined by Fr.
+After 62 years of spiritual direction and leadership by Franciscan Friars of Holy Name Province at the Catholic Center at UGA, our center transitioned to Archdiocesan priests in July 2020.
+We were first joined by Fr.
 Fred Wendel and Fr.
 Brian McNavish.
-In June of 2022, Fr.
-Fred is retiring and Fr Michael Bremer will be serving in our community.
+Fr.
+Fred retired in June of 2022, and Fr.
+Brian became Director of the Catholic Center.
+Fr.
+Michael Bremer would then join our community to serve as the Assistant Director.
+The Catholic Center at UGA currently serves a vibrant community with over 800 community members and over 500 students.
+We look forward to seeing our mission and community continue to grow.